2lian/Motion-Stack/Documentation/API_for_DIY.md

 ### Injection

-Injection consists in adding an object that adds functionalities to the parent object.
+Injection is adding an object that adds functionalities to the parent object.

 For now 3 injections are available:
-- Remappers: remaps states names, and applies functions to the held data.
+- Remappers: Remaps states names, and applies shaping functions to the state data.
-- Topic publisher: publishes on individual Float64 topics instead of a JointStates topic.
+- Topic publisher: Publishes on individual Float64 topics instead of a JointStates topic.
 - Offseter: Adds angle offsets to the output of lvl1 (and a little bit more)

 Let's use all 3: